heiglandreas/authLdap/README.md

 ### User-Groups for Roles

+* **Groub-Base** This is the base dn to lookup groups.
+If empty the base dn of the LDAP URI will be used
 * **Group-Attribute** This is the attribute that defines the Group-ID that can be matched against the Groups defined further down This field defaults to gidNumber.
 * **Group-Filter** Here you can add the filter for selecting groups for the currentlly logged in user The Filter should contain the string %s which will be replaced by the login-name of the currently logged in